 We didn't have coffee at the hut tavern, though.
 We kept that for a mere five minutes into our hike around the Mahdfeldalm in the Schladming-Dachstein mountains.
 There stood a hut without any electricity, where coffee was prepared per mug by heating water over the gas fire.
 Enjoying our cup in the afternoon sun, I could tell everyone struggled a bit to get up again and continue our walk.

 We were quickly re-energized, though.
-If it’s one thing the Austrian mountains can do, it motivates you to explore further.
-After a steep walk up, we reached the highest point of our walk: a farmer’s cabin.
+If it's one thing the Austrian mountains can do, it's that they motivate you to explore further.
+After a steep walk up, we reached the highest point of our walk: a farmer's cabin.

 The cool thing about farmer mountain cabins in Austria is that they'll often have this hollow tree trunk with cold mountain water running through it in which they place drinks.
 Yup, drinks!
 When the farmer's home, you simply pay him for your refreshment and when he's not, you put the change in a box by the door.
 It's an honor system and in the small towns in Austria, it seems to work.
 I think it's a great system for when you go hiking in summer as you'll get to quench your thirst without having to carry a lot of bottles with you.